TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Standard/Drums.md

 - Roll lanes are not inherently specific to any lanes, rather they are applied dynamically to a lane based on the notes that are present, excluding kicks.
 - There are two variants of roll lanes:
   - Single-lane rolls are used for drum or cymbal rolls that only apply to a single lane at a time.
-  - Double-lane rolls are used for cymbal swells that alternate between two different lanes.
+  - Double-lane rolls are used when alternating between two different lanes.
 - If a single-lane roll starts on a chord (excluding kicks), the next non-chord note determines which lane the roll goes on.
 - Roll lanes only apply to Expert unless they are marked at a velocity between 50-41, in which case they apply to Hard as well.